IBM-Cloud/secure-file-storage/README.md

 ### Prerequisites

-1. [Create a **standard** Kubernetes cluster](https://cloud.ibm.com/kubernetes/catalog/create) in a VPC (Virtual Private Cloud) with a **Kubernetes version of 1.19** or higher.
+1. [Create an IBM Cloud Kubernetes Service](https://cloud.ibm.com/kubernetes/catalog/create) or [Red Hat OpenShift on IBM Cloud](https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift) cluster in a VPC (Virtual Private Cloud).
 Make sure to attach a Public Gateway for each of the subnets your worker nodes are deployed into as it is required for App ID.
 2. Have an instance of [Continuous Delivery](https://cloud.ibm.com/catalog/services/continuous-delivery) service to be used by the toolchain.
 3. Have an existing [namespace in the IBM Cloud Container Registry](https://cloud.ibm.com/registry/namespaces).
 4. Optionally create a specific [resource group](https://cloud.ibm.com/account/resource-groups) for this project.